A Doberman Lab mix is a cross between the social, friendly Labrador Retriever and the loyal, alert Doberman Pinscher.

-I can’t emphasize enough how important this even, even with a mixed breed.
+This is very important, even with a mixed breed.
 Because there is just no way of guessing which trait will be expressed.

-But if the consistency and discipline of training and socialization is not there, all of the risks inherent in both purebred parent breeds can manifest in a Doberman cross Labrador puppy as well.
+If the consistency and discipline of training and socialization is not there, all of the risks inherent in both purebred parent breeds can manifest in a Doberman cross Labrador puppy as well.

 Lack of ongoing training and socialization will produce aggression, inability to distinguish friend from foe, destructiveness, willful disobedience, separation anxiety and other unwelcome behavioral issues.

 If you are bringing home a dog with guarding ancestry, it’s really important to take into account.
 Even if one parent doesn’t.

 It’s also vital to meet the Doberman parent, to make sure that they are not averse to strangers.

 Due to their guarding nature, Doberman’s and their mixes must only be trained using positive reinforcement techniques.

 The reward based nature of these will bring out the best in them.

 Punishing a potentially aggressive dog is dangerous, as it can mask signs of upset that the dog would otherwise use to show you they are unhappy.